NHS Bexley Talking Therapies

 Counselling

-There are 3 different types of Counselling modalities offered in Talking Therapies
+There are three different types of counselling modalities offered in Bexley Talking Therapies

 IPT is a time limited and structured psychotherapy for the treatment of people with moderate to severe depression.